DCA Crypto: Crash Course

 “You don’t want to hesitate to get in the market trying to have perfect timing; instead, use dollar-cost averaging and know that volatility can be your friend.”

-— Tony Robbins, MONEY: Master the Game2
+— Tony Robbins, MONEY: Master the Game

 “If you’re buying [Bitcoin] and you’ve got less than a four-year time horizon, you’re just speculating in it.
 And once you’ve got more than a four-year time horizon, then the obvious thing is you dollar-cost average.”